RFM considers sustainability as part of the management and operation of assets.

 Applying RFM’s agricultural expertise in Cambodia

-In May 2019, RFM committed to providing resources to establish an agricultural project in the Cambodian village of Tahen.
-Tahen is located in the Battambang prefecture of western Cambodia, approximately 350km north west of the capital Phnom Penh, and RFM’s commitment includes the provision of both agricultural expertise and financial resources to improve farming practices in the village.
+In May 2019, RFM committed to providing resources to establish an agricultural project in the Cambodian village of Tahen in the Battambang prefecture of western Cambodia (approximately 350km north west of the capital Phnom Penh).
+RFM’s commitment includes the provision of both agricultural expertise and financial resources to improve farming practices in the village.

 Battambang is known as the rice bowl of Cambodia, and agriculture is the main industry in Tahen.
-In addition, the village is home to a boarding school that provides lodging, food and education for around 120 children, some of whom are orphaned.
+The village is also home to a boarding school that provides lodging, food, and education for around 120 children, some of whom are orphaned.
 The agricultural nature of the village, together with the location of the boarding school, make this village an ideal site to benefit from RFM’s agricultural expertise.

 The need to fund education and mentoring services here is very high.
-The standard of education is slowly improving, however the country is still affected by the devastating impacts of the Khmer Rouge regime and the mass genocide that was inflicted on its citizens some 40 years ago.
+The standard of education is slowly improving; however, the country is still affected by the devastating impacts of the Khmer Rouge regime and the mass genocide of the country's citizens between 1975 and 1979.

-The agricultural project will be implemented in conjunction with Catholic Mission, which has a permanent presence in the Battambang prefecture.
-Catholic Mission manages a number of projects designed to improve the standard of living of each community where it operates, with a focus on social engagement and employment opportunities.
+The agricultural project is being implemented in conjunction with Catholic Mission, which has a permanent presence in the Battambang prefecture.
+Catholic Mission manages several projects designed to improve the standard of living of each community where it operates, with a focus on social engagement and employment opportunities.
 The common underlying aim of each project is to become self-sufficient after a period of external funding, and consequently deliver a permanent, sustainable improvement to the lives of those involved.

-The aim of the Tahen Project is to educate local farmers to develop sustainable and diversified agricultural enterprises, and RFM has committed to providing $1 million over three years, as well as ongoing advice and support to achieve this aim.
+The aim of the Tahen project is to educate local farmers to develop sustainable and diversified agricultural enterprises, and RFM has committed to providing A$1 million over three years, as well as ongoing advice and support to achieve this aim.

 Improving rice production – Tahen’s main staple